 Glass blowers and designers not only require the artistic designs of a craftsperson but also manual skills, a strong professional reputation and a portfolio of successful pieces

-A glass blower or designer is responsible for designing, producing, decorating and finishing pieces of glass including:
+A glass blower or designer designs, produces, decorates and finishes pieces of glass for a number of purposes, including:

 - architectural glass